annie1289/MyMelody/README.md

 ## Overview

-**My Melody** is an app that allows users to track their favorite songs and albums.
+**My Melody** is an app that allows users to track their favorite songs and artists.
 They can edit, update, and delete these entries and then view the most popular artists among all users across the platform.

 <br>